edsonjuniornarvaes/pagination-js/readme.md

-#Pagination simple example
+#Pagination JS
-simples esquema de paginação utilizando as bibliotecas jquery with pagination.js
+Simple pagination scheme using the jquery with pagination.js libraries.